cantaur3099/MPI-installation-documentation/README.md

         PMIX ERROR: ERROR in file gds_ds12_lock_pthread.c at line 206

-  To prevent this, before the execution of main file always :
+  To prevent this, before the execution of main file always type this on the terminal prompt :

         export PMIX_MCA_gds=hash